lmoss/onesharp/_sources/index.md

 Another way to make the point about being both more concrete and also more sophisticated: the text goes into details about coding in a fair amount of detail -- much more so than usual, since we can illustrate much of the coding work using actual programs.
 But at the same time it discusses the overall issues of coding in an abstract way, using ideas originating in abstract data types.

 The book also presents quite a bit on undecidability matters and the main negative results of 20th century mathematical logic such as Church's Theorem that satisfiability in first-order logic is undecidable.
 In this, we use other interesting undecidability results such as tiling and also matrix mortality.
+Our treatment is fuller than any source we know of on these topics.

 ## Using it in a classroom or for self-study